Athletics

 Protocol

-In Protocol class, students learn practical ways to show honor and esteem, prevent embarrassment, and glorify God in their relations with others.
+Students learn practical ways to show honor and esteem, prevent embarrassment, and glorify God in their relations with others.
 Topics covered include: Introductions, Manners at Home, Sportsmanship, Humor, Thank You Notes, Being a Gracious Host and a Welcome Guest, Table Manners, Conversation, Escorting, Dressing Appropriately for the Occasion, Business Etiquette and Dining, Interviewing, and Workplace Relations.

 Travel